 One of the biggest challenges is the fact that many professionals have limited, meaningful experience in other sectors, or focused on multiple elements.
 For example, many professionals spend most or all of their professional career in one kind of agency (in a hospital or a school or a university or in government) focused on one element (services or training or research or policy).
 This becomes more challenging as research seeks to evolve beyond the laboratory to address training and services, or to reach beyond the university to include school and community resources, or beyond the local level to reach state or federal policymakers.
 Even when adopting specific strategies like collective impact that take advantage of the strengths of each partner, professionals trying to work across elements or sectors are much less likely to understand the opportunities or challenges faced by their collaborators.

 And many professionals have limited experience in leading programs, especially through significant periods of growth and change.
 Even under the best of conditions, developing and implementing large scale change is a challenge without strong and experienced leadership.
 Problem leaders will struggle to achieve simple expansion or improvements in services, let alone true innovation.

 As a result, trying to promote an emerging practice across different sectors, elements, or levels is like running a relay race of undetermined length and difficulty, with unidentified runners who are partially blindfolded and trying to hand off a greased baton (Doehring, 2013).
-But with a roadmap that clearly defines the elements of the network and how they interact, we can begin to recruit our runners and train for our race.
+Perhaps that is why we have no examples of a program of research designed intentionally and implemented successfully to demonstrate change on a regional level (Doehring, 2019).
+But with a roadmap that clearly defines the elements of the network and how they interact, we can at least to imagine such program, and perhaps begin to recruit our runners and train for our race.